antoniokadid/php-router/README.md

 # php-router

-A PHP library to enable mapping of URLs that do not exist.
+A WYSIWYG PHP library to enable mapping of URLs that do not exist.

-*Project under development.*
+*Project under development and may be heavily change.
+Use at your own risk.*

 ## Installation